developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

 * **Form Identifier -** determines how the form is identified, based on:
     * **Border -** detects if the form has an enclosed border; a border line is present, enclosing the contents of the form
     * **Anchor Barcode -** detects for the presence of an Anchor Barcode, a barcode that is located in a fixed location across different types of the same form, but can contain different barcode data.
-Other Fields on the form at output as cropped images
+Other Fields on the form at output as cropped images.

 * **Output Entire Form -** output the entire form as an image, along with the extracted data.
 Enabling this option affects scanning performance.
     * **Output Form As Region -** the entire form is output as a region. ??
 Use cases?
 [May not be used by DW.
 Wajra to check.]
     * **Normalize -** change the range of pixel intensity values to increase the contrast, e.g. in cases of poor contrast due to glare, prior to outputting the entire form
-    **Advanced Image Correction –** enable image correction to parse targets that are slightly curved or crumpled.
+    * **Advanced Image Correction –** enable image correction to parse targets that are slightly curved or crumpled.

 * **Reset all Settings -** reset all template settings to the default settings.
 <br><br>